enkidevs/curriculum/python/core/playing-with-time/timedelta-object.md

 ---
 ## Content

 Another useful class provided by `datetime` is called `timedelta`.
-With this object you can calculate past or future dates along with differences between times.
+With this object you can compute past or future dates along with differences between times.

-This object will store an **difference** in time, a delta.
+This object will store a **difference** in time, a delta.
 Although internally the values are stored only in *days*, *seconds* and *microseconds*, its constructor can accept any argument related to time:
 ```py
 from datetime import timedelta